aitrenches/test-repo/docs/7th-october-agenda.md

 The concept includes a content rhythm (e.g., weekly videos, blogs, and AMAs) that will be stored in a searchable, growing knowledge repository—potentially becoming a “Wikipedia for Deep Funding.”

 1. Who is the audience?
-2. Who is the audience of the searchable growing knowledge repository, PROPOSERS, REVIEWERS.
+2. Who is the audience of the searchable growing knowledge repository, PROPOSERS, REVIEWERS?
 3. Will there be an update schedule?
-Will it be updateable content or it’s a fixed set of content?
+Will it be updateable content or is it a fixed set of content?
 This will affect how they are stored. **YES, INTERNAL DECISION ON SCHEDULE**
 4. Or - is it a Wiki?
 So, collaborative, ongoing updates? (very different approach from a top-down SSOT - it’s a sort of collaborative SSOT) **YES**
 5. What formats will material be in?
 6. What is the time frame?
 Is it a 3 months initiative? **CONTINUOUS**